denishoctor/discover-update/README.md

 - `ui-main.css` is in [`assets/`](./assets/).
 - Page partials are in [`views/`](./views/).
 - Anything else not mentioned are extra files used to help local development.
-- Maybe look at JSON-LD for SEO (can be used to create Google smart cards).
+- Maybe look at [JSON-LD](https://json-ld.org/) for SEO (can be used to create Google smart cards).
+- For decorative images, add an `alt=""` attribute to designate it as such.
+- Add understandable alt text for images important to page content.
+- Ensure proper heading hierarchy (h1 > h2 > h3 > h4 > h5 > h6), descending by
+  one step at a time.
+There should only be one `h1` on each page.

 ## Personal notes